DanWahlin/Angular-JumpStart/README.md

 ## Running the Application

-1. Install Node.js 6.x or higher
+1. Install `Node.js 6.x` or higher.
+The server uses ES2015 features so you need Node 6.x or higher!

 1. Run `npm install` to install app dependencies